 The world in the Age of Apocalypse is even darker than our own world is now and yet these people fight to make things better; they fight to save each other and to believe in a better world.
 I just keep thinking about how when I originally read these comic books as they came out month-by-month, I didn’t have the luxury of knowing what was going to happen next or how long the story would take.
 For all my high school self knew, this was going to be the way things were for the rest of my comic book reading experience.
 I also keep thinking about how I was just a teenager in high school, reading about the worst atrocities imaginable.
 I didn’t have the knowledge and experience in my life that I have now when I was originally reading them and sometimes it really hits me that this kind of media shaped me into the person I am today.

 I mean that because of books like this, showing me how horrible the world could be, it made me want to work to make the world a better place.
 It made me want to be one of the heroes who sacrificed everything to save those who couldn’t save themselves.
 It made me want to stand up and fight for diversity, inclusion, representation, and justice.
 It made me want to save the world, no matter what world it is or how broken it gets.

-Overall, I’d rate this book as a three on my rating scale.
-I’m glad I own it and will likely reread it in the future.
-I’m highly likely to purchase the fifth book when it comes own later this year.
+Overall, I’d rate this book as a solid three on my rating scale.
+The story is good, though dark, and I’m definitely glad that I own the compilation and will very likely read this book again in the future.